 Steve concentrates his practice on large-scale consumer class actions and complex environmental mass tort litigation across the country.
 His diverse practice includes the defense of environmental torts concerning air and water quality, the representation of companies involved in product liability and catastrophic injury claims, and the handling of employment and business disputes.
 Steve has developed particular experience representing manufacturers in the automotive, industrial machinery and pharmaceutical and medical device industries.
 Steve has also acted as discovery liaison for distributors of generic pharmaceuticals in failure-to-warn mass tort litigation in multiple jurisdictions.

 Steve is a voluntary attorney with the Discovering Justice program, a Boston-based civic education nonprofit that pairs attorneys with schools to teach students about the justice system and prepare them to participate in mock trial and moot court programs.
-He also is actively involved as an officer the Massachusetts Chapter of the Federal Bar Association, rising from the Young Lawyers Division to become a member of the chapter executive board and secretary for the organization.
+He also is actively involved as an officer the Massachusetts Chapter of the Federal Bar Association, rising from the Young Lawyers Division to become a member of the chapter executive board and president for the organization.

 Argued successfully before the Connecticut Appellate Court on behalf of a national bank concerning federal preemption of state licensing requirements for bank subsidiaries.